 Avoid using any ATM after dark.
 Thugs like the dark.
-Plan ahead to make sure you have the cash you need.
+So try to plan ahead to make sure you have the cash you need before it gets dark.

 Before walking up to the ATM, take a few minutes to look around.
 Does anything seem “off”?
 Is someone hanging around the area?
 Is there a car nearby with someone inside?
 These could be signs of potential danger.

-(You might also like “How to be Safe When You’re out Walking“)
+Related Post: “How to be Safe When You’re out Walking“

 Have your card out and ready to use.
-Don’t stand there searching through your purse or wallet.
+When you’re searching through your purse or wallet, it’s difficult to be aware of your surroundings.
+Plus, it keeps you standing at the ATM longer.
 The idea is to finish your transaction and leave as quickly as possible.
 The longer you linger, the higher your chances of being attacked.

 Don’t focus solely on the ATM screen.
 Look around.
 All the way around.
 Be aware of what’s going on beside and behind you.
-If you see someone approaching that makes you feel nervous or leery, cancel your transaction and leave.
+And if you see someone approaching that makes you feel nervous or leery, cancel your transaction and leave.

-Sometimes, just the fact that you are looking around and showing awareness of your surroundings will convince a thug to leave you alone.
-They like to work with the element of surprise.
-It makes their job easier.
+Sometimes, just the fact that you are looking around and showing awareness of your surroundings will convince a predator to leave you alone.
+Since they like to work with the element of surprise, they’ll likely look for an easier target.

 If you’re getting cash out, don’t count your money at the ATM.
-Grab the money (and the receipt), pocket it and leave.
+Instead, grab the money and your receipt, pocket them and leave.
 Again, the point is to finish your transaction and leave as soon as possible.